Rudokhvist/asf_plugin_creator/README.md

 # ASF plugin creator
-This is a simple .bat script to create empty project for ASF plugin, it's only aim is to save few minutes when creating new plugin
+This is a simple .bat script to create empty project for ASF plugin, it's only aim is to save few minutes when creating new plugin.
+It also adds to new plugin project `.gitignore` and convenient script to build plugin releases - `build.bat`

 If you with to use it - follow those simple steps:
 1. Download and install [git](https://git-scm.com/download/win), make sure to add it to PATH variable